caocscar/pedbikeriskexposure/README.md

 This is a MDOT Project with Dr. Robert Hampshire and Dr. Lisa Molnar

-The webtool is located at https://pedbikerisk.umtri.umich.edu/
+The webtool (currently under maintenance) is located at https://pedbikerisk.umtri.umich.edu/

 ## Summary
 - 10 Fusion Tables